-How to do value4value and earn Bitcoin from your podcast
+How to earn Bitcoin, or streaming sats, from your podcast

 Executium

-How to do value4value and earn Bitcoin from your podcast
+How to earn Bitcoin, or streaming sats, from your podcast

 Want to earn Bitcoin, automatically, as your listeners enjoy your podcast?
 How about getting tips or even messages from your audience, all paying you Bitcoin?

-There are emerging podcast apps out there that can be configured, by a listener, to send you Bitcoin as they listen.
+There are emerging podcast apps out there - like Fountain, Podcast Guru or Castamatic - that can be configured, by a listener, to send you small amounts of Bitcoin as they listen.
 It’s free to set yourself up to receive them, too - and by doing it, you’ll reward podcast app developers and the open podcast ecosystem.

 Listeners can automatically send you a small amount of Bitcoin every minute they listen.
 They can give you a “boost” - a tip - if they like what they’re hearing and want to reward you for the value they get from your podcast.
 Or they can send a “boostagram”, a tip with a message attached, to give you great, positive feedback.